 You cannot use input ports to import buses in external

 modes.
 To import bus data in rapid accelerator mode, use

-The Root Inport Mapping tool supported map modes depend on the data type of a signal.
+The Root Inport Mapper tool supported map modes depend on the data type of a signal.
 For details, see Choose a Base Workspace and MAT-File Format.

 A From File block reads data from a MAT-file and outputs the data as a signal.